Hewitt Avenue Trestle

 A Washington State Transportation Commission report in 2018 listed replacement plans for the westbound trestle with a new, three-lane trestle at costs ranging from $620 million to $2 billion with funding by various means including up to $690 million in tolls.
+The westbound trestle is a major traffic chokepoint for communities in eastern Snohomish County and is seismically vulnerable, with estimates of up to three years to replace the structure after a major earthquake.